This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Prepare Honey Lime Dressing.
-Combine 1 teaspoon lime zest, 3 tablespoons lime juice, and 3 tablespoons honey together in a small mixing bowl until well incorporated.
+- Combine 1 teaspoon lime zest, 3 tablespoons lime juice, and 3 tablespoons honey together in a small mixing bowl until well incorporated.
 Set it aside to use on fruit salad. *Tip zest the lime BEFORE cutting open to juice.

-- Wash, Dry, and Chop.
-Wash and dry the fruit, even if you plan to peel the fruit.
+- Wash and dry the fruit, even if you plan to peel the fruit.
 If needed, peel the fruit and cut into small bite-sized pieces.
 Aim for each piece to be about the size of a blueberry.

-- Combine.
-In a large mixing bowl, combine the prepared fruit with the prepared dressing.
+- In a large mixing bowl, combine the prepared fruit with the prepared dressing.

 Equipment